lae/ansible-role-netbox/README.md

 ### Redis

-If you require webhooks then a redis server instance is required.
-This role does not setup or manage the redis instance, see galaxy role [DavidWittman.redis](https://galaxy.ansible.com/davidwittman/redis)
+This role does not setup a Redis server, so you'll need to setup a Redis server on your own.
+On Debian an derivatives installing `redis-server` package satisfies this requirement.

 Role Variables
 --------------